cjgronlund/project-rome/project-rome-docs/user-activities/android/how-to-guides/user-activities-android.md

 Log.d("UserActivityFragment", "Stopping");
 ```

-A **UserActivitySession** can be viewed as a way to create a **UserActivitySessionHistoryItem** (covered in the next section).
+A **UserActivitySession** can be thought of as a way to create a **UserActivitySessionHistoryItem** (covered in the next section).
 Rather than create a new **UserActivity** every time a user moves to a new page, you can simply create a new session for each page.
 This will make for a more intuitive and organized activity reading experience.

 ## Read User Activities

 Your app can read User Activities and present them to the user just as the Windows Timeline feature does.
-To set up User Activity reading, you use the same **UserActivityChannel** as explained at the beginning of this guide.
-The app receives **UserActivitySessionHistoryItem** instances, which represent a user's engagement in a particular Activity during a specific period of time.
+To set up User Activity reading, use the same **UserActivityChannel** instance from earlier.
+This instance can expose **UserActivitySessionHistoryItem** instances, which represent a user's engagement in a particular Activity during a specific period of time.

 ```Java
 private ArrayList<UserActivitySessionHistoryItem> mHistoryItems;